ndilisa/qr-code-component/README.md

 # QR Code Component
-- Coding a QR code component that displays a QR in a form of a webpage.
+- Coding a QR code component that displays a QR code in a form of a webpage.